 Gather the ingredients.

 In a large bowl, whisk together the flour and salt.

 In a smaller bowl, beat together the water, egg, and 2 tablespoons of extra-virgin olive oil until well mixed.

-Split the dough into two balls.
-Let the balls of dough rest for at least as long as it takes for the oven to heat to 400 F, ideally for 30 to 40 minutes.
+Preheat the oven to 400 F. Split the dough into two balls.
+Let the balls of dough rest, covered, for at least as long as it takes for the oven to heat, or ideally for 30 to 40 minutes.

-Lightly grease two unrimmed cookie sheets.
+Lightly grease two unrimmed cookie sheets with some of the remaining olive oil.
 Place the cookie sheets on a flat surface with a towel underneath so they don't slip.
 Place one ball of dough on each cookie sheet and roll the dough out as thin as possible, the thinner the dough, the crispier the flatbread.

-Brush each flatbread with 1 tablespoon each of the remaining olive oil (and sprinkle with sea salt if desired).
+Brush each flatbread with the remaining olive oil and sprinkle with sea salt if desired.